 you can participate by making a charitable donation to Ski for Heat.

 Ski for Heat is committed to raising funds to provide heating fuel assistance for low-income families and individuals in communities throughout Vermont, by way of outdoor winter activities open to participants of all abilities.

 WIN GREAT PRIZES

-2 Night Ski and Stay PackageRaise $500 or more before March 1 and be eligible to win a 2-night Ski and Stay package from the VT Ski Areas Association at Stowe Mountain Resort for next season.
+Congratulations! to Brian McHugh, who raised $500 or more before March 1, and won the drawing for a 2-night Ski and Stay package from the VT Ski Areas Association at Stowe Mountain Resort for next season.

 Congratulations! to the winners of our January 25 drawing for a 2-night Ski and Stay package from the Vermont Ski Areas Association:

 Phoebe Cohen, Wild Wings Participant; Winner of Killington 2-night Ski and Stay package